QU3TZL/FolderAgent/chat/README.md

 - Node.js 18+
 - Access to UpGrade and Vectoria services
+- OpenAI API key
 - Google Drive API credentials

 ### Production Setup

 1. Create a new Web Service in Render
 2. Connect your repository
+3. Set up environment variables:
+   - Add OpenAI API key as a secret
+   - Configure service URLs for internal network
-3. The `render.yaml` will automatically configure:
+4. The `render.yaml` will automatically configure:
    - Build and start commands
    - Environment variables
    - Health checks